Alice Perrers: Life at the royal court

-The king showered Perrers with gifts, quickly making her an extremely wealthy woman.
-She amassed a fortune of more than £20,000, which would be worth around £6,000,000 as of 2016.
-She was paraded around London in golden garments as the "Lady of the Sun" at the king's command, causing a wave of public criticism.
+Perriers exploited Edward's growing senility and convinced him to buy her the same jewels over and over again, which she would then turn in for more cash.
+She amassed a fortune of more than £20,000, by doing so, which would be worth around £6,000,000 as of 2016.

+In 1367, Anthony de Lucy, 3rd Baron Lucy, and fellow knight John de Moulton borrowed money from Alice Perrers to fund their participation in a Northern Crusade against pagan Lithuanians under the Teutonic Knights.

 Perrer's power further grew between 1370 and 1376.
 She reportedly provoked fear, and no one dared to sue her.
-She was seen as an ambitious, calculating, cold-hearted opportunist who manipulated the elderly king.
-Towards the end of Edward III's life, Perrers was even accused of making his life miserable.
+She was seen as an ambitious, calculating, cold-hearted opportunist who manipulated the elderly King.
+Towards the end of Edward III's life, Perrers was even accused of making his life miserable, and it is reported that she even stole the rings off his fingers after the King died.

-As the king's health was ailing, Perrers contracted a secret marriage in November 1375, at the age of 27, with 53-year-old Sir William de Windsor, Baron Windsor (circa 1325–1384) to ensure her safety and livelihood after Edward's death.
-He was the king's lieutenant in Ireland.
-De Windsor spent long periods of time away from England, thus making it less probable that the king would discover the marriage.
+As the King's health was ailing, Perrers contracted a secret marriage in November 1375, at the age of 27, with 53-year-old Sir William de Windsor, Baron Windsor (circa 1325–1384) to ensure her safety and livelihood after Edward's death.
+He was the King's lieutenant in Ireland.
+De Windsor spent long periods of time away from England, thus making it less probable that the King would discover the marriage.
 The couple remained together until the death of the husband on 15 September 1384, but had no children.

 Exile

-In 1376, an ordinance aimed specifically at Perrers set penalties for women who practiced "maintenance", interfering in the due process of the law.
+In 1376, an ordinance aimed specifically at Perrers set penalties for women who practised "maintenance", interfering in the due process of the law.
 A contemporary description of the ordinance is as follows:

 Because a complaint was made to the king that some women have pursued various business and disputes in the king's courts by way of maintenance, bribing and influencing the parties, which thing displeases the king; the king forbids any woman to do it, and especially Alice Perrers, on penalty of whatever the said Perrers can forfeit and of being banished from the realm.

 Perrers was tried for corruption and subsequently exiled from England by the Good Parliament, her lands forfeit.
-She was later able to return and regain some of her lands.
+In May 1379, the royal treasurer Thomas Brantingham delivered 21,868 pearls confiscated from Alice Perrers to the royal wardrobe.
+She was later able to return and regain some of her lands, but she would spend the rest of her life trying to get everything back.